UniversalDependencies/docs/treebanks/en_pud/index.md

 </ul>

 <ul>
-<li>This corpus contains 28 lemmas tagged as pronouns (PRON): 'ya, I, he, herself, himself, it, its, itself, my, one, she, that, themselves, there, these, they, this, those, us, we, what, where, which, who, whoever, whom, whose, you</li>
+<li>This corpus contains 27 lemmas tagged as pronouns (PRON): 'ya, I, he, herself, himself, it, its, itself, my, one, she, that, themselves, there, these, they, this, those, we, what, where, which, who, whoever, whom, whose, you</li>
 </ul>

 <ul>